DevonSmith/DevonSmith.github.io/cs460/hw4/index.md

 </div>
 ```
 **Results Partial View**
-If there are results to show to the user this view will be loaded and will give the user their user name.
+If there are results to show to the user, this view will be loaded and will give the user their user name.

 ```html
 <div class="row">